-06 Jun How to stop obsessing over a guy
+06 Jun How to stop obsessing over a guy you slept with

 So you’ve met this guy and suddenly, he’s all you can think about.
 You’re thinking about how your first name sounds with his last name, what your kids would look like and whether he’d prefer more of a beach wedding or a church wedding.